Cloud Forensics

 Since different cloud platforms utilize distinct identity and access management infrastructures and employ different working mechanisms, their requirements may vary; however, ultimately, all we need is an authorized account with list and control permissions on cloud assets.

-Investigators and analysts can add a cloud account to the Console by using the Assets page:
+Investigators and analysts can add a cloud account to the Console using one of two methods:

-Then click the Add Account button according to the cloud platform you want to add on the appearing Cloud Platforms window
+Click the Add Account button for the cloud platform you want to add

 The configurations that need to be performed according to the cloud platforms are listed below.

-Cloud account needs the following permissions to deploy virtual machines Binalyze AIR responder.
+Cloud account needs the following permissions to deploy virtual machines AIR responder.

 The creation of an AWS Account with sufficient permissions flow is explained below.